-38. A return on common equity of 10.0 percent, an embedded cost of long-term debt of 5.18 percent, and a cost of short-term debt of 1.42 percent are appropriate estimates of the cost of capital for purposes of this Settlement Agreement.
-TEP's Weighted Average Cost of Capital is 7.26 percent.

-5 39.
-A FVROR of 5.05 percent on TEP's FVRB produces rates that are just and 6 reasonable.

-40. TEP should be authorized a non-fuel base rate increase of \$76,194,257.

-8 41.
-A Base Cost of Fuel and Power of \$0.032335 per kWh is appropriate, and results in a 9 fuel-related revenue increase of \$31,599,892.

-10 42.
-TEP's PPFAC rate shall be reset at negative \$.001388 per kWh to be effective 11 contemporaneously with the new rate adopted herein.
-The negative PPFAC rate reduces the annual 12 recovery of fuel costs by \$52,750,597.
+- 38. A return on common equity of 10.0 percent, an embedded cost of long-term debt of 5.18 percent, and a cost of short-term debt of 1.42 percent are appropriate estimates of the cost of capital for purposes of this Settlement Agreement.
+TEP's Weighted Average Cost of Capital is 7.26 percent. - 39.
+A FVROR of 5.05 percent on TEP's FVRB produces rates that are just and reasonable. - 40.
+TEP should be authorized a non-fuel base rate increase of \$76,194,257. - 41.
+A Base Cost of Fuel and Power of \$0.032335 per kWh is appropriate, and results in a fuel-related revenue increase of \$31,599,892. - 42.
+TEP's PPFAC rate shall be reset at negative \$.001388 per kWh to be effective contemporaneously with the new rate adopted herein.
+The negative PPFAC rate reduces the annual recovery of fuel costs by \$52,750,597. - 43.
+The record is not sufficient to permit us to make a determination that either the EERP or the Existing EE Rules Option is the best methodology for recovering the costs of approved EE/DSM programs, and it is in the public interest to open a new generic docket to address energy efficiency and various methodologies for the recovery of approved EE/DSM program costs.
+Until the Commission can deliberate and adopt a recovery methodology, it is in the public interest to recover the costs of the EE/DSM programs approved herein pursuant to the Existing EE Rules Option discussed in TEP Exhibit 11. - 44.
+The DSMS rate until further Order of the Commission is \$0.002232 per kWh for residential customers and 2.5479 percent of the total bill (before RES, LFCR, assessments and taxes)

-13 43.
-The EE/DSM Programs and measures and the proposed budget for 2013, as described 14 herein and set forth in greater detail in the Staff Report issued in Docket No. E-01933A-11-0055, are 15 in the public interest and should be approved.
+for non-residential customers.

-16 44.
-The record in this matter should remain open until July 1, 2014, as described in 17 Section XV of the Settlement Agreement to allow for the possible adjustment of specific tariffs to 18 correct unintended rate impacts that are determined to be inconsistent with the public interest.
+- 45. It is in the public interest not to adopt TEP's proposed "smart meter" "opt-out" charges while the Commission's investigation concerning the use of smart meters is on-going in Docket E-00000C-11-0328, and to hold this docket open until the Commission's investigation is concluded and the Commission's Decision in that docket is entered, and we are able to consider the appropriateness of TEP's opt-out charges, tariffs and related references to TEP's proposed Rules and Regulations consistent with the findings in that docket. - 46.
+The record in this matter should remain open until July 1, 2014, as described in Section XV of the Settlement Agreement to allow for the possible adjustment of specific tariffs to correct unintended rate impacts that are determined to be inconsistent with the public interest.